 In Limbo is open only to registered partners which must be formal or informal non-profit associations or collectives, specifically social, cultural and artistic organisations, schools and temporary projects in Brussels.
 However, In Limbo accepts donations from all types of organisations.

-The Federal Council for Sustainable Development Belgium has issued a formal response to the Federal Belgian Action Plan on the Circular Economy.
+The Federal Council for Sustainable Development Belgium has issued a formal response to the Federal Belgian Action Plan on the Circular Economy (in French).
 The council addressed issues regarding the substance and procedure of the action plan.

 Procedural issues include the vagueness of the plan's exact intentions and deadlines as well as the lack of a better governance mechanism.
 Substantive issues include: